 Gain a practical toolkit to validate and test your ideas so you can better judge when to pursue an idea and when to let it go.

 Fundamentals of pitching, preparation and delivery.Apply now

 Sarah & Ting, Co-founders of m-Time

 In 2015, Sarah was on track to study Law and Ting was completing her PhD in Neurobiology.
-They had never met before but both had a hunger for ambitious challenges and wanted to see how far they could take the ideas they would play around with in their minds.
+Both had a hunger for ambitious challenges and wanted to see how far they could take the ideas they would play around with in their minds.

 “When I heard Ting pitch it, I asked her a bunch of questions about it…and people thought I was having a go at her!
 But I just thought it was such a cool idea,” says Sarah.

 This is an intensive, full-throttle weekend.
 To get the most out of it, you really need to be there for the entire weekend.
-If you can’t, please let us know when you apply or via email on firstname.lastname@example.org and we can guide you on what to do.

-A: We have limited on-site accommodation for interstate participants.
+We may have limited on-site accommodation for interstate participants.
 For everyone else, you’ll be expected to go home at the end of each night.

 All participants are expected to attend.
 It will help you set yourself up for a successful weekend.
-Please let us know with your application if you can’t attend.

 We assess all applications equally and aim to select a wide range of participants across different ages, industries and experience levels.
 Diversity makes for a richer experience, so everyone has a great chance of being selected.
 Don’t overthink it – throw your hat in the ring and give it a go!